 Many of our current and potential competitors may have significantly greater financial, manufacturing, marketing, drug development, technical and human resources, and commercial expertise than we do.
 Large pharmaceutical and biotechnology companies, in particular, have extensive experience in clinical testing, obtaining regulatory approvals, recruiting patients and manufacturing biotechnology products.
 These companies also have significantly greater research and marketing capabilities than we do and may also have products that have been approved or are in late stages of development, and collaborative arrangements in our target markets with leading companies and research institutions.
 Established pharmaceutical and biotechnology companies may also invest heavily to accelerate discovery and development of novel compounds or to in-license novel compounds that could make the product candidates that we develop obsolete.
 Mergers and acquisitions in the biotechnology and pharmaceutical industries may result in even more resources being concentrated among a smaller number of competitors.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies, as well as in acquiring technologies complementary to, or necessary for, our programs.
 As a result, our competitors may succeed in obtaining approval from the FDA, the EMA, or other comparable foreign regulatory authorities or in discovering, developing, and commercializing products in our field before we do.
-Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less expensive than any products that we may develop.
-Technological advances or products developed by our competitors may render our technologies or product candidates obsolete, less competitive or not economical.
-If we are unable to compete effectively, our opportunity to generate revenue from the sale of any pro
+Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less severe effects, are more convenient, have a broader label, are marketed more effectively, are reimbursed or are less expensive than any products that we may develop.
+Technological advances or products developed by our competitors may render our technologies or product candidates obsolete, less competitive or